imgbot/Imgbot/Docs/configuration.md

-Imgbot supports optional configuration through a `.imgbotconfig` json file.
-This is not a required step to using Imgbot and is only for more advanced scenarios.

-This file should be placed in the root of the repository and set to your liking.
+Optionally, for more advanced scenarios, you can configure Imgbot using an `.imgbotconfig` json file in the root of your GitHub repository <!-- exact filename? can we remove the json? --> and set to your liking.
-See [this past issue](https://github.com/dabutvin/Imgbot/issues/49) for details about the location for this file.

-Here is an example .imgbotconfig setup that shows some of the options.
+Here is an example `.imgbotconfig` file setup that shows some of the options:

 ```
 {